1992 Yugoslav People's Army column incident in Sarajevo

 The 1992 Yugoslav People's Army column incident in Sarajevo occurred on 3 May 1992 in Dobrovoljačka Street, Sarajevo, when members of the Bosnian army (ARBiH) attacked a convoy of the Yugoslav army (JNA) troops that were exiting the city of Sarajevo according to the withdrawal agreement.

 Background

 The attack is thought to have happened in retaliation for the arrest of the President of the Republic of Bosnia and Herzegovina Alija Izetbegović, who was detained at the Sarajevo Airport by the Yugoslav army the previous day.

 Attack

-The attack started with the convoy being separated when a car was driven into it.
-Then sporadic and disorganized fighting took place for several minutes in and around the convoy.